rajatmodi62/rajatmodi62.github.io/_posts/2026-02-23-navigate_peer_review.md

 In the beginning i learnt a lot from Devi Parikhs [amazing advice](https://deviparikh.medium.com/how-we-write-rebuttals-dc84742fece1).
 Additionally, time taught me a few more things which appear to work well on the reviewer 2.
 The reviewer who will burn your paper to ashes.
 The reviewer who gives a strong reject, with a confidence of 5.
 Who is unwilling to budge.
 He will take down your paper.
 He will flip the reviewers who supported you.
 He will drive a nail in your coffin.
 Your hands will tremble as you withdraw your paper.
 Or if you are brave, you wait for final results are a reject anyways.

+However, you like me will rise from your ashes.
 Now this reviewer 2, needs some special  kind of handling.
 I will try to formalize that mechanism here:

 - black ops analogy: imagine yourself as a part of swat team.
 Your reviewers are your targets.
 Your job is to hunt them.
 That requires precision.
 We will build a fortress first.